xSerpentineX/BubbleBoiBot/README.md

 6. To run the bot, head to the BubbleBoiBot folder (Not the ZIP!) and click the `BubbleBoiBot v1.8 Launcher` file.

 All files in the `images` folder must be images.
-Image names are case and symbol sensitive and you must include the extension and images folder (e.g images\BubbleBoiBotLogo.jpg).
+Image names are case and symbol sensitive and you must include the extension (e.g BubbleBoiBotLogo.jpg).
 Images must be JPG/JPEG/BMP.